When you’re ready to buy resin, you’ve probably got a few questions. Things like

 5. Is this resin appropriate for my skill level?

 This question applies to you resin beginners.
 You should start with an epoxy resin.
 Don’t start with polyurethane or polyester resins.
-They are more complicated to measure and mix.
+They’re more complicated to measure and mix.
 It’s also trickier to use them before the pot time expires.

-You might be in love with this resin, but let’s go on a ‘first date.’
+You might be in love with this resin, but don’t commit to forever just yet.
 Only buy a small resin kit to start.
 If it works for what you want, then buy a larger volume to get a better price.

 7. Does this resin conform to ASTM D-4236?